 When you think of Rome, what comes to mind?
 Most likely, the Colosseum or the dome of St. Peter’s Basilica draped in the inky reds and pinks of the day’s last light came to mind.
 Or perhaps, narrow cobblestone streets lined with stylish shops and aromatic trattorias.
 So, in addition to taking Rome tours of the major landmarks, it’s just as important to figure out where to eat in Rome.
 From pizza in Trastevere to aperitivo in the Monti district, this guide has you covered.

 The Best Rome Food Tours

 Headed to Rome?
-In addition to sightseeing, eating the best food is vital to a complete Italian experience.
+In addition to sightseeing, eating the best Roman cuisine is vital to a complete Italian experience.
 Check out the assortment of available Rome tours including a foodie-led Rome food tour in Trastevere.

 Best Pizza in Rome

 If you like pizza, just wait until you try it in the Eternal City.
 Eating pizza in Italy (and especially in Rome) is a major treat.
 Sprinkled throughout the city are restaurants that sell pizza al taglio (cut to go), and Neapolitan pizzas prepared in wood-burning ovens.
 Whether you’re grabbing lunch to carry out, or sitting down to a family-dinner, learn about a few places that serves up the best pizza in Rome.
 With simple, fresh ingredients and your choice of a crispy or soft, bubbly crust, you’re in for a treat.